aboutsecurity/rastrea2r/README.md

 # rastrea2r

+Collecting & Hunting for Indicators of Compromise (IOC) with gusto and style! by @aboutsecurity

 Tested on Python 2.7.9-11 on Windows 7 32-64 bits / Windows 8.1 / Mac OS Yosemite

+# Demo videos on Youtube

+Video 1: Incident Response / Triage with rastrea2r on the command line  - https://youtu.be/uFIZxqWeSyQ

+Video 2: Remote Yara scans with rastrea2r on the command line - https://youtu.be/cnY1yEslirw

+Video 3: Using rastrea2r with McAfee ePO - Client Tasks & Execution - https://youtu.be/jB17uLtu45Y

 # Dependencies